amila-samaranayake/dying-relu-analysis/README.md

-# Dying ReLU Problem – Mathematical and Experimental Analysis
+# Dying ReLU Problem – A Mathematical and Experimental Study of Permanent neuron inactivity.

 This repository contains the full implementation and experimental analysis for the MSc Data Science tutorial: